BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 When you set a header or footer `View`, using methods such as `notifyItemInserted`, `notifyItemRemoved`, `notifyItemChanged`, `notifyItemMoved` in `RecyclerView.Adapter` will cause issues with the position index.

-This is because, by default, the `position` calculated in `onBindViews` will not include the header and footer layouts.
+This is because, by default, the `position` calculated in `onBindItemView` will not include the header and footer layouts.
 Methods like `RecyclerView.scrollToPosition` and `RecyclerView.smoothScrollToPosition` will also be affected.

 Since these methods in `RecyclerView.Adapter` are `final` and cannot be overridden, `BetterAndroid` provides a solution.